Dan J. Harkey

 Maintaining a positive attitude is a characteristic and a vital foundation of a self-starter’s journey.
 It sets the tone for their actions and decisions, guiding them towards their goals.

-- Possesses a tactical, action-oriented mindset with the natural ability to adapt, think logically, and pivot when necessary.
-It's about facing setbacks, rejections, and criticisms with remarkable resilience.
+• Possesses a tactical, action-oriented mindset with the natural ability to adapt, think logically, and pivot when necessary.
+It’s about facing setbacks, rejections, and criticisms with remarkable resilience.
 This resilience, a critical trait that allows us to keep moving forward, undeterred by obstacles, is not a gift but a skill anyone can cultivate.
-It inspires others to persevere in adversity and fosters a sense of determination and persistence.
+It inspires others to persevere in the face of adversity and fosters a sense of determination and persistence.

-Self-starters are rare, constituting only 10% of the productive population.
-As workers and producers comprise less than half of the population, self-starters are rarer, possibly numbering less than 3-5%.
+Self-starters are rare, constituting only 10% of the productive population, as workers and producers comprise less than half of the population.
+Consequently, self-starters are relatively rare, possibly numbering fewer than 3-5%.
 In other words, 95-97% of the population lack the will to develop motivation and capability or to learn success techniques and become highly productive.
 This rarity underscores the unique qualities of self-starters and the exceptional value they bring to their fields, making them a source of inspiration for all.

-Becoming a Self-starter involves many risks through redundant actions, attitudes, habits, experiences, rejection, and failures, focusing on sharpening skills until one has attained the coveted master's level designation.
-The designation and the reputation as a self-starter are beautiful things.
+Becoming a Self-starter involves taking on many risks through repetitive actions, attitudes, habits, experiences, rejection, and failures, while focusing on sharpening skills until one has attained the coveted master’s level designation.
+The designation and reputation as a self-starter are valuable assets.

-People are not born into the Self-starter club like the educated, wealthy families, well-connected, or Mensa club.
+People are not born into the Self-starter club, unlike the educated, wealthy families, well-connected individuals, or those in the Mensa club.
 Becoming a Self-starter requires a decision and enlightenment to go forward in that direction as a lifestyle.
 Almost anyone with critical thinking capability can become a Self-starter in any field.
-Willingly subscribing to successful habits such as time management, continuous learning, and resilience is a good start.
-Practicing these known tenets can ensure focused habits.
+Willingly adopting successful habits, such as time management, continuous learning, and resilience, is a good start.
+Practicing these established principles can foster focused habits.
 For instance, effective time management involves setting clear goals, prioritizing tasks, and avoiding procrastination.
 Continuous learning can be achieved through reading, attending workshops, or seeking mentorship.
 Resilience is built by facing challenges head-on and learning from failures.
-Searching out new methods and changing and accepting new paradigms is necessary.
+Searching out new method,d changin,g and accepting new paradigms is necessary.

 The Self-starter does not boast about or focus on his successes but on future visions.
-They thrive in the moment and the tomorrow.
-Those around the Self-starter may find the attitude infectious and want to join and develop a lasting friendship.
+They thrive in the moment and the future.
+Those around the Self-starter may find the attitude infectious and want to join in, developing a lasting friendship.
 Self-starting attitudes are a magnet for attracting new relationships and friendships.

 The Mantra of the Self-starter: